A star shines in Michigan!

-As a new nonprofit organization, the DSCA was established in 2014 to serve as an avenue for people to donate toward this mission.
-As with all visions, the DSCA’s is large and multifaceted, and developing.
-Goals include a new future Heritage Center at the Headlands International Dark Sky Park housing the armed sloop the Welcome; enhanced programs; providing on-site interpreters at the Headlands; outreach to local schools for observatory use, other programs and opportunities to learn about astronomy and the stories in the night sky; plus other ideas being considered by the DSCA board.
+As a nonprofit organization, the DSCA was established in 2014 to serve as an avenue for people to donate toward this mission.
+As with all visions, the DSCA’s is large, multifaceted, and developing.
+Goals include a new future Heritage Center at the Headlands International Dark Sky Park; enhanced programs; providing on-site interpreters at the Headlands; outreach to local schools for observatory use, other programs and opportunities to learn about astronomy and the stories in the night sky; plus other ideas being considered by the DSCA board.

 Those serving on the DSCA board come from a variety of backgrounds, including other nonprofit board membership, local agencies, and philanthropists in Northern Michigan.
 Members of Emmet County staff consult with the DSCA on setting goals and discussing future park needs.